Luminous solar neutrinos I: Dipole portals: Radiative sterile decay

 \section{Radiative sterile decay}

-Once the flux of $N$'s has been calculated the resultant spectral shape of the photons from $N\rightarrow \nu \gamma$ can be calculated.
-The shape is somewhat model dependent, being determined by the Majorana vs Dirac nature of $N$ which determines the angular dependence of the differential decay rate in the rest frame of $N$
+Once the flux of $N$'s has been determined, the resultant spectral shape of the photons from $N\rightarrow \nu \gamma$ can be calculated.
+The shape is somewhat model dependent, being determined by the Majorana vs Dirac nature of $N$ and the level of CP-violation which is present \cite{Balantekin:2018azf,Balantekin:2018ukw}, which determines the angular dependence of the differential decay rate in the rest frame of $N$

-A Majorana $N$ has $\alpha=0$, whereas a Dirac $N$ (naively favoured to suppress dipole contributions to neutrino textures) has $\alpha=-1$ \cite{Shrock:1982sc,Pal:1981rm,Balantekin:2018azf,Balantekin:2018ukw}.
+A Majorana $N$ has $\alpha=0$, whereas a Dirac $N$ (naively favoured to suppress dipole contributions to neutrino textures \cite{Magill:2018jla}) can have $\alpha\neq0$ for a combination of magnetic and electric dipole moments \cite{Shrock:1982sc,Pal:1981rm,Balantekin:2018azf,Balantekin:2018ukw}.
+For illustration we include $\alpha=0$ and $\alpha=-1$.
 In the lab frame, for an $N$ with energy $E_N$, this leads to

 where